influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/template_tasks.md

 kapacitor show-template generic_mean_alert
 ```

-A list of variables declared for the template should be returned as part of the console output in the group `vars` as follows:
+A list of variables declared for the template should be returned in the group `vars` as part of the console output as follows:

-**Example 2 &ndash; Vars section of kapacitor show-template output**
+**Example 2 &ndash; The Vars section of kapacitor show-template output**
 ```
 ...
 Vars: